AndreaNeti/tiw-2022-sanguineti-vacca-ria/README.md

-# Image gallery project - Web technologies course
+# Image gallery project - Web technologies course - RIA version
 Implementation of an image gallery portal in HTML and JavaScript.
 This is formally part of the Informatic Tecnologies for the Web course at Politecnico di Milano (A.Y.
 2021 / 2022), held by prof. P. Fraternali.

 ## Developers